moee/phptraitor/README.md

 Example
 -------
-A quick example so you get an idea what this is all about:
+Some quick examples so you get an idea what this is all about.

+### GetSet: Create setters and getters automatically

     <?php
     class Sample {